List of The A-Team characters: Royce

 United States Army Military Police Captain Royce (portrayed by W. K. Stratton) is Briggs's aide in "Fire" and who temporary became Lynch's Aide in his return appearance in "Showdown".

 Harlan "Bull" Fullbright

 United States Army Military Police General Harlan "Bull" Fullbright (portrayed by Jack Ging) is a General who, once again, was determined to capture the team.
 In the season four finale "The Sound of Thunder," he actually tracked down the team, but instead of turning them in, persuaded them to travel with him to Vietnam to try to find his long-lost offspring, not realizing he was being led into a trap; at the climax of the story the character is shot and killed.
 In his dying moments, Fullbright admitted to the team that he realized they were innocent as they were willing to help him at any cost despite them being criminals on the run from him.
+Ging had appeared in two other roles in earlier seasons: as SWAT Captain Stark in the episode "A Small and Deadly War" (season 1, episode 4) and as Border Patrol Lt.
+Taggart in the episode "Bad Time on the Border" (season 2, episode 4).